 The Committee is inter alia entrusted with the responsibility of monitoring and implementation of the CSR projects/ programmes/ activities of your Company and also for approving the annual CSR Budget, implementation of CSR projects and other related activities.

-The Committee comprises 3 Directors as its Members, out of which 2 are Non-Executive Independent Directors.
+The Committee comprises 3 Directors as its Members, all of which are Non-Executive Directors and amongst them 2 Independent Directors

-Mr. Rakesh Reniwal, Managing Director, is the Chairman of the CSR Committee.
+Mr. Yogesh Thakkar, Independent Director, is the Chairman of the CSR Committee.